aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 In 1st Level Support, valuable time can be lost guiding users through manual steps to find basic device information.

-Common examples:
-- IPv4 Addresses❓
-- Hardware Serial Numbers (for warranty/asset tracking)❓
-- System Uptime (to check if they actually rebooted)❓
+Technicians often need details such as:

-- “What is your computer name?”
+- computer name
-- “What is your IP address?”
-- “When was the device last restarted?”
+- IPv4 address
+- hardware serial number for asset or warranty checks
-- “Which Windows version is installed?”
+- Windows version
+- last reboot time / system uptime
-- “Which antivirus product is currently registered?”
+- registered antivirus product

 For non-technical users, these details are not always easy to find.
 This can slow down the first part of the support process and increase the chance of incorrect or incomplete ticket documentation.